twoBirds/twobirds/README.md

 // OBJECT: instances of a repo object inside page structure

-// find all demoapp.body sub-instances ( only one )
+// find all demoapp.Body sub-instances ( only one )
-tb( demoapp.body )
+tb( demoapp.Body )

-// find all tb.ui.scroll sub-instances ( may return many )
+// find all demoapp.someElement sub-instances ( may return many )
-tb( tb.ui.scroll )
+tb( demoapp.someElement )

 // REGEXP: as object, but matching to instance 'namespace' property

 // always returns the root object

-tb( /app.bod/ ) // returns the demoapp.body object, its 'namespace' matches
+tb( /app.Bod/ ) // returns the demoapp.body object, its 'namespace' matches the regEx

 // OTHER:

 // both of the following return all toplevel objects in the current DOM, as expected.

 tb( /./ )
-tb( '*' )
+tb( '*' ) // invoking document.querySelectorAll()

 // THIS: